citiususc/SparkBWA/README.md

 All of them work with paired-end reads.

+If you use **SparkBWA**, please cite this article:

+José M. Abuin, Juan C. Pichel, Tomás F. Pena and Jorge Amigo. ["SparkBWA: Speeding Up the Alignment of High-Throughput DNA Sequencing Data"][5].
+PLoS ONE, Vol. 11, Number 5, pages 1-21, 2016.

+Also, a version for Hadoop is available [here](https://github.com/citiususc/BigBWA){:target="_blank"}.

 # Structure #
 In this GitHub repository you can find the following directories: